Amanda Knox reconvicted of slander in Italy in case linked to her quashed murder conviction

 A court in Florence found that Knox had wrongly accused the innocent Congolese man of Kercher's murder, but the American will not serve more jail time in Italy as her new three-year sentence has already been satisfied by time she served on the reversed murder conviction.

-Knox showed no emotion as the verdict was read in court Wednesday.
+Knox showed little emotion as the verdict was read in court Wednesday, but she was embraced by her husband in the courtroom afterward and they held each other for a while.

+The court said Knox would have to pay the legal fees of and damages to Patrick Lumumba, the bar owner she had been working for part-time in Perugia at the time of Kercher's killing — a sum it said was still to be determined.

+Her lawyers said she would appeal Wednesday's ruling, and they have 45 days to file their appeal with Italy's highest court, the Court of Cassation in Rome.
+That court only rules on whether a lower court's ruling has been reached in line with legal procedures, however, not on the merits of any particular case.

+The Florence court was to publish the reasoning for its decision within 60 days.

-She had returned to the Italian court this week in an effort to clear the last legal stain on her name.
+Knox had returned to the court this week in an effort to clear the last legal stain on her name.

 "I will walk into the very same courtroom where I was reconvicted of a crime I didn't commit, this time to defend myself yet again," Knox said in a social media post on Monday, before she returned to the court.
 "I hope to clear my name once and for all of the false charges against me.
 Wish me luck."